swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Proposed solution

-Optional `for-in` loops and the possibility to use optional sequences therein.
+Optional `for-in` loops and hence the possibility to use optional sequences an the sequence attribute.
 The `?` notation, however, will be a semantic emphasys rather than a functional syntactic unit.
 There will be no `for!`.
-The latter is redundant, but this decision was primarily made based on the potential confusion that an otherwise left without syntactic changes `for-in` loop could lead to ("clarity over brevity").
+The latter is redundant, but this decision was primarily made based on the incosistency and potential confusion that an otherwise left without syntactic changes `for-in` loop could lead to
+("clarity over brevity").
 The `?`, in fact, is not necessary: the sequence can be force-unwrapped if needed or left as-is without requiring addition syntax.